wendywarren/ac-type/_assignment4/index.md

 ---
 layout: subpage
 type: topic-home
-title: "Magazine Layout"
+title: "Newsletter Design"
-assignment: "Assignment 4"
+assignment: "Newsletter Design"
 sortorder: 4.0
 deck: "As we increase the complexity of our grids, we move up to the modular grid.
-This is ideal for magazine page layouts."
+This is ideal for newsletter page layouts."
 brightspace: "https://brightspace.algonquincollege.com/d2l/home"
 formsum: formative
 reference: "https://learning.oreilly.com/library/view/the-art-of/9781315301532/xhtml/14_Chapter08.xhtml"